 Official transcripts from all colleges and universities attended, in sealed envelopes or sent electronically from the institution directly to Meredith College.

-Two completed recommendation forms from professionals who can speak to your work ethic or academic ability within your area of work or study, available to submit electronically online or in printable form.
+Two completed recommendation forms from professionals who can speak to your work ethic or academic ability within your area of work or study, available to submit electronically through the online application portal or in printable form.

 International and permanent resident applicants must also submit: